Understanding the Series Seed Term Sheet

 Preferred stock is a class of stock with certain preferences and rights that are superior to the rights of the common stock that is issued to the founders.
 Series Seed will generally be issued as preferred stock.

 This is the order of payments made to various classes of stockholders in the event that the business is liquidated and there is cash available for distribution to the stockholders.
 In the Series Seed round, the liquidation preference will generally require that cash from liquidated assets be used to first return the Series Seed investors’ initial investment.
-Any cash remaining can then be distributed to the founders and other common stockholders.
+Any remaining cash can then be distributed to the founders and other common stockholders.

-Sometimes called a Right of First Refusal and Participation Right, this is the right of existing investors to purchase more shares in a future round of funding.
+Sometimes called a Right of First Refusal and Participation Right, Pre-emptive Right is the right of existing investors to purchase more shares in a future round of funding.
 This right is important to the Series Seed investor because they generally expect that the startup will have future funding rounds where the customary venture capital terms will come into play (e.g., dividend preference, anti-dilution protection, co-sale rights, registration rights, etc.).
 While they are investing comparatively smaller dollars in the Series Seed round, these investors want the benefit of receiving greater investor protections should they decide to invest additional money into the startup.

-This right requires the existing Series Seed stock to be given the same preferences as the next round of financing if those new investors in the new round do, in fact, receive greater investor protections that the Series Seed stock.
+This right requires the existing Series Seed stock to be given the same preferences as the next round of financing if those new investors in the new round do, in fact, receive greater investor protections than the Series Seed stock.

 Basic financial reporting is required to be provided to the Series Seed investors on a periodic basis (generally, quarterly).